entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/caching-and-clustering.md

 2. Create data with the App Builder (pages, page templates, content etc.), using the external route for the application.
 3. Refer to the logs to note which instance processed the request.
 4. Terminate that instance.
-5. Fetch the recently created data and verify the data are returned.
+5. Fetch the recently created data and verify that the data are returned.

 ## Configuring and Deploying with Redis